-This Section specifies the requirements for the supply of all labour, materials and equipment to complete the concrete Work as indicated on the Contract Drawings, as specified herein, and as required in order to complete the Work.
+This Section specifies the requirements for the supply of all labour, materials and equipment to complete the concrete work as indicated on the Contract Drawings, as specified herein, and as required in order to complete the Work.

-Comply with the requirements of CSA 23.1-14 and CSA 23.2-14 except where noted otherwise in the Contract Documents.
+Comply with the requirements of CSA 23.1-19 and CSA 23.2-19 except where noted otherwise in the Contract Documents.
 Do not use materials that are toxic in their installed condition.